x7zhong/WRF-DL/README.md

 Contains the library necessary for building and running WRF_DL

 ## dl_inference
-Contains the files used for building the library in dl-inference-plugin, and the python script to run DL models within WRF_DL
+Contains the files used for building the library in dl-inference-plugin, and the python script to run ML models within WRF_DL

 ### dl_inference/model
-DL-based radiation emulators are saved.
+ML-based radiation emulators are saved.

 ## WRF
-Contains the files that are different from the original WRF v4.3 files and used for implementing the WRF-DL coupler.
+Contains the files that are different from the original WRF v4.3 files and used for implementing the WRF-ML coupler.
-To run the WRF coupled with DL-based radiation schemes, you need to add files that did not exist or overwrite the existing WRF files.
+To run the WRF coupled with ML-based radiation schemes, you need to add files that did not exist or overwrite the existing WRF files.

 # Instructions

 ## Setting environment variables

-add the path to the WRF DL inference library for example:
+add the path to the WRF ML inference library for example:
 ##WRF DL INFERENCE LIB
 export WRF_DL_INFER_DIR=$DIR/dl-inference-plugin